pyRTX.core.utils_rt

 pyRTX.core.utils_rt.Embree3_init_rayhit(ray_origins, ray_directions)[source]

-Initialize Embree 3 RayHit data structure for ray tracing queries.
+Initialize Embree 3 RayHit data structure.

 Parameters:

-• ray_origins (ndarray, shape (N, 3)) – Starting positions of rays in 3D space.
+• ray_origins (ndarray) – Starting positions of rays.

 Returns: